processone/docs.ejabberd.im/content/admin/configuration/modules.md

 When `conversejs_css` and `conversejs_script` are `auto`, by default they point to the public Converse client.

+When this module is enabled in `modules`, it adds automatically a requesthandler and link in WebAdmin. .

 This module is available since ejabberd [21.12](../../archive/21.12/index.md).

 __Available options:__